GabyEstrada/gabys-business-affairs/README.md

-Trying to learn how to code...
+# Trying to learn how to code...

-Used Bemicodes template and changed it to create a business website with a blog.
+Used Bemicode's template and changed it to create a business website with a blog.
 ***Work in progress***